1933 Funsten Nut strike: Wages and economic conditions in 1930s St. Louis

 About half of the Funsten workers at the time were receiving some form of financial assistance.
 In major cities across the United States, the number of families receiving welfare assistance of some form had risen about 85 to 90 percent compared to 1932 due to the impact of the Great Depression.
 In St. Louis, the unemployment rate had risen to about 25 percent the previous year.
 Over the course of the Great Depression, unemployment in St. Louis would peak at about 30 percent, compared to 9 percent prior to the Depression, and roughly 70 percent of black workers were either unemployed or underemployed.
 As a result, the city was a hotbed for radical labor movements, including campaigns to assist the poor.
 African Americans were overrepresented in these movements.

 Organized labor at Funsten

 Around 1933, the idea of labor organizing at Funsten originated with a relative of two company employees.
 This man was a member of the Communist Party USA and invited his relatives to attend party meetings.
 Within a few meetings, a score of women had met and, working with the Communist Party, began to organize under the Food Workers Industrial Union.
 This union was an affiliate of the Trade Union Unity League, a Communist Party-led labor organization that advocated for industrial unionism.
 Their involvement with the nut-pickers marked the union's first involvement in St. Louis.
-William Sentner, a party associate and member of the local John Reed Club, served as a union organizer.
+Bill Sentner, a party associate and member of the local John Reed Club, served as a union organizer; Smith was the "heart and soul" of the labor action.